bwolak/qmk_firmware/keyboards/found_meishi/readme.md

 To build a keymap, clone this repo and run `util/docker_build.sh found_meishi:<keymap-name>`.
 You may need to run `make git-submodule` before building the first time.

+You will most likely want to use [QMK Toolbox](https://github.com/qmk/qmk_toolbox) to flash your keymap.
+Refer to QMK documentation for more information on building and flashing.